danae/vanillaquery/README.md

 VanillaQuery is a MongoDB-like document query interface for PHP objects.

-> PLEASE NOTE: This library is in an early development stage!
-Not all functionality described below is currently working or not tested, notably:
+> PLEASE NOTE: This documentation is currently not complete, it will be expanded as the code base grows.
+In the usage
-> - The `Query::findOne()` function
+> section you can see the basic usage of the library, but you can dive into the code and read the comments to get a
+> deeper understanding of the library.

 ## Contents